dimitry-ishenko-casparcg/osc/README.md

 ## OSC Bundle

-OSC bundle -- represented by the [`osc::bundle`](https://github.com/dimitry-ishenko-cpp/osc/blob/master/src/bundle.hpp) class -- consists of the `#bundle` keyword, followed by a time tag and zero or more elements.
+OSC bundle—represented by the [`osc::bundle`](https://github.com/dimitry-ishenko-cpp/osc/blob/master/src/bundle.hpp) class—consists of the `#bundle` keyword, followed by a time tag and zero or more elements.

 The time tag indicates when the bundle is to be executed.
 If the time tag is in the past or the bundle was constructed with [osc::immed](https://github.com/dimitry-ishenko-cpp/osc/blob/master/src/types.hpp) time tag (the default), the bundle is to be executed immediately upon receipt.